Audit log export

 ## Configure a sink

-In the dashboard, open your organization → **settings** (admins only), or use
+In the dashboard, open your organization → **settings** (admins only), or from

 ```bash